 All incoming students are required to complete online educational program prior to their arrival on campus.
-New students complete a training called as Sexual Assault Prevention for Undergraduate Students (SAPU).
-Graduate students complete a specifically tailored program.
+New students complete online training about sexual assault prevention specifically tailored for undergraduate students.
+Graduate students also complete a specifically tailored training program.
 These programs use a population-level approach to educate students on the issues associated with sexual harassment, sexual misconduct, sexual assault, and relationship violence, taking into account their unique perspectives and experiences, providing: key definitions and statistics, reflective and personalized content, bystander skill and confidence-building strategies for intervention, and campus-specific policies, procedures, and resources.
 For more information about these programs, please email the Dean of Students Office at deanofstudents@uvm.edu.